 This is the basis of Client Centered Therapy.
-Amanda did most of the talking and found her own road to self discovery and Kay was just facilitating and being a mediator through Amanda’s emotions.
-There was no judgement, just questions that led Amanda to think deeper about her own feelings.
+Amanda did most of the talking and found her own road to self-discovery and Kay was just facilitating and being a mediator through Amanda’s emotions.
+There was no judgment, just questions that led Amanda to think deeper about her own feelings.

 Who Does Client-Centered Therapy Work For?

 Although this approach can be a great way to reduce stress or anxiety, it may not be ideal for more serious mental conditions. u/feelthinker had this to say about client-centered therapy on the psychologystudents subreddit:

 “In most disorders, other therapies such as CBT have stronger evidence base than client centered therapy.
 For a list of treatments with best evidence for any mental health disorder, you should either look up meta-analytic reviews or the reports of evidence-based care regulatory body. “

 The first component is genuinity.
 The therapist needs to have a genuine interest in the clients problems and needs.
 They also need to be as open as they are asking their clients to be, as that will encourage the client to open up as well.

 The second component is Unconditional Positive Regard.
 While the therapist needs to be open and encourage the client to be open, they also need to be accepting and supportive.
 Being accepting of whatever and whoever the person is in that moment is a big proponent of this style of therapy.